 does not have to be fair.
 It does not have to make any moral or economic sense.
 This may not seem so wrong when wealth is thought of as money.
 But when thought of as land, the wrongness is more obvious.
 There is only a certain amount of it.
 And if it is passed on unfairly or stupidly, it can fall progressively under the control of ever fewer increasingly inept individuals.
 Disparity is thereby compounded.

-There are approaching six thousand million human life-forms on this planet.
+There are, at the time of writing, approaching six thousand million human life-forms on this planet.
 They all have the same basic life-supporting needs.
-I am certain that an interstellar visitor would be bewildered by the way most are deprived of even an adequate supply of the basics, while others bask in a scale of opulence hundreds of millions of times beyond what is necessary to sustain a rich and fulfilling human life.
+I am certain that an interstellar visitor would be bewildered by the way most are deprived of even an adequate supply of the basics, while others bask in a scale of opulence hundreds of millions of times beyond what is necessary to sustain a rich and fulfilling life.

 When an infamous royal personage called Marie Antoinette was told of the plight of her starving and oppressed peasants, her ignorant retort is reputed to have been: "The peasants have no bread?
 Then let them eat cake!"
 She was able to view her peasants' problem only from within the context of her own opulent royal life-style.
 To her, the answer was obvious.
 The peasants should not be so slothful.
 They should do what she would do: chastise the baker for not having baked the bread, and in the meantime have a servant bring some cake from the pantry instead.